Ultimate Marion Real Estate Investing Guide for 2026

 Marion Real Estate Investing Market Overview

-Marion has witnessed a total population growth rate during that cycle of , when the state’s total growth rate was , and the national growth rate over ten years was .
+Marion has seen an overall population growth rate during that span of , while the state's total growth rate was , and the national growth rate over ten years was .

-Looking at property values in Marion, the current median home value there is .
-For comparison, the median value for the state is , while the national median home value is .
+At this time, the median home value in Marion is .
+For comparison, the median value for the state is , while the national indicator is .

-When you estimate the property rental market in Marion you’ll discover a gross median rent of , in contrast to the state median of , and the median gross rent throughout the United States of .
+When you estimate the residential rental market in Marion you'll see a gross median rent of , in comparison with the state median of , and the median gross rent nationally of .

 Marion Real Estate Investing Highlights